 Any excuse to go to Italy and I am in there like swimwear.
-When the Genoan Tourist Board invited me on a two day trip to Genoa (or Genova as the Italians call it) I couldn’t wait to step on that plane, albeit a Ryanair one, and get exploring.
+When the Genoan Tourist Board invited me on a weekend trip to Genoa (or Genova as the Italians call it) I couldn’t wait to step on that plane, albeit a Ryanair one.

 Even though this is the sixth largest city in Italy, it doesn’t miss out any of the charms of the smaller cities.

 Great for a weekend getaway, Genoa is around a 2-hour flight from London Stansted Airport, and at £55 it won’t set you back too much either.
 Historically it has always been one of the most important port cities in the Mediterranean and remains to be the busiest port in Italy.
 Part of the old town is a UNESCO World Heritage Site, no surprise when you see the impressive architecture and historical landmarks.

 We began our stay with a walk around the old market, buying produce for a cooking class later in the evening.
 At the class, we learnt how to make our own pesto, very relevant seeing as this is the city that invented it!
 Sadly my pesto did not win the taste test, but that’s okay because it still tasted pretty good if I may say so myself…